isri12/notesrepo/aws_ai_practitioner.md

 3. **RNN (Recurrent Neural Network)**
 An RNN is a network designed to handle sequential data (like text, speech, and time series) by having connections that form loops (recurrency).
 This allows information from a previous step to be carried forward, giving the network a form of "memory" to process data where the order matters.
 Recurrent Neural Networks (RNNs) are a type of neural network architecture that includes feedback connections.
 These feedback connections allow RNNs to process sequential data, such as time series, natural language, speech, and more.

-**Key Concept**: Hidden state (or 'memory') is passed from one step in the sequence to the next, enabling the network to learn patterns and dependencies across time steps.
+- **Key Concept**: Hidden state (or 'memory') is passed from one step in the sequence to the next, enabling the network to learn patterns and dependencies across time steps.
 Parameters are shared across all time steps.
 Limitations: Simple RNNs struggle with long-term dependencies due to the vanishing gradient problem.
 Architectural Types (Input-Output Mappings):

-**One-to-One**: Standard FNN processing. (e.g., Image Classification)
+- **One-to-One**: Standard FNN processing. (e.g., Image Classification)

-**One-to-Many**: One input generates a sequence output. (e.g., Image Captioning)
+- **One-to-Many**: One input generates a sequence output. (e.g., Image Captioning)

-**Many-to-One**: A sequence input generates a single output. (e.g., Sentiment Analysis)
+- **Many-to-One**: A sequence input generates a single output. (e.g., Sentiment Analysis)

-**Many-to-Many**: A sequence input generates a sequence output. (e.g., Machine Translation, where input and output sequences have different lengths).
+- **Many-to-Many**: A sequence input generates a sequence output. (e.g., Machine Translation, where input and output sequences have different lengths).
+    - Many-to-Many Example: Machine Translation involves translating a sentence or a sequence of text from one language to another, which is essentially a sequence-to-sequence problem.
+In Many-to-Many RNN architecture, the network takes a sequence of inputs and produces a sequence of outputs.
+In the context of machine translation, this means it can take a sequence of words or tokens in one language as input and generate a corresponding sequence of words or tokens in another language as output.

 4. ** Autoencoders**
 An Autoencoder is a network designed for unsupervised learning whose main goal is to learn an efficient, compressed representation (encoding) of the input data.
 The network is trained to reconstruct its own input.